3.93 from 65 votes

 This post may include affiliate links.
 Thank you for your support.

-These delicious oatmeal date cookies are easy to whip up and have the perfect texture — crispy edges with a a soft and chewy center!
-Vegan + gluten-free.
+These oatmeal date cookies are guaranteed to be your new favorite cookie recipe!
+They’re studded with sweet dates and crunchy walnuts and have the perfect texture – crisp edges with a soft and chewy center.

-I’ve always enjoyed eating and cooking with dates.
-It’s kind of a problem, but not really because most of my creations turn out to be delicious.
-Some of my faves are my 4-ingredient samoas, snickers stuffed dates, date-based energy balls and now these cookies.
+As most of you already know, I love cooking and baking with dates.
+Some of my faves are my 4-ingredient samoas, snickers stuffed dates, date energy balls and now these oatmeal date cookies.

-Oatmeal cookies have always been one of my favorites.
-I’ve made them many, many times — sometimes with raisins, other times with chocolate chips or coconut, but never with dates.
+Oatmeal cookies have always been one of my favorite cookie recipes.
+I have a few different recipes on the blog from my healthy oatmeal chocolate chip cookies and oatmeal raisin cookies to these pumpkin oatmeal cookies.
 Turns out adding dates to oatmeal cookies is a genius idea!
 The dates get soft and caramely after baking and every bite that contains a date is literally the best.

 Also, the texture of these cookies is basically perfect!
 Trust me on this… or make these cookies and find out for yourself how tasty they are.